purposeindustries/intellyo-application-design-system/e2e/README.md

     {windowsTolerance: 12, firefoxTolerance: 15, defaultTolerance: 5.5, ignoreComparison: false}),
      'print it out if the test fails);`

-At the end all of these you have to see something like that:
+At the end all of these you have to see something like this:

-`const assert = require('assert');
+- `const assert = require('assert');
 const visualRegression = require('../../utils/visual-regression');
 const { takeScreenshotAndGetWholePageCompareResult, takeScreenShotOfElement } = visualRegression;